cuzy-app/auth-keycloak/docs/README.md

 ## Requirements

 - [PHP `allow_url_fopen`](https://www.php.net/manual/en/filesystem.configuration.php#ini.allow-url-fopen) must be enabled
-- For auto login: on Humhub, anonymous registration must be allowed
 - For users' groups and email synchronization: on Keycloak, users attributes must be writable (it can be tested by changing the email address of a user on Keycloak administration).